‘The Young And The Restless Spoilers Weekly Video Preview: Nikki Fears For Victor’s Life

 Meanwhile, speaking of Nick, his live-in girlfriend, Phyllis (Gina Tognoni) lies to him — to be with Billy (Jason Thompson), her ex.
 Although it’s only been several weeks since Billy got his revenge on Phyllis and Nick for their one-night stand by sleeping with their daughter, Summer (Hunter King), Phyllis seems ready to forgive and forget.

-According to Inquisitr Y&R spoilers, the one-time dynamic duo ends up working on a project together, and the spark is still there.
+According to the Inquisitr Y&R spoilers, the one-time dynamic duo ends up working on a project together, and the spark is still there.
 Billy wastes little time in letting his ex-fiance know that he still wants her.
 From the looks of the spoilers video, it seems like Phyllis at least entertains the possibility, which is sure to devastate Nick since he is dealing with Nikki’s concern about Victor.

 All this could be further revenge on Billy’s part, though, especially since he and Kyle (Michael Mealor) conspire together at Jabot and remain team Abbott.
 Then, there’s also Phyllis who surely still feels some animosity about Billy sinking so low with Summer.
 In fact, it’s likely that Billy’s deplorable actions led Summer accepting Victor’s offer and suddenly moving to Dubai to work for Newman Enterprises.